*** 20th Anniversary: 2003 to 2023 ***

 For heavens sake everybody wake up!!!

-At a dime per kilowatt-hour, a convenient estimate, a 15 W trickle wastes 15*1000*720 = 10.8 kW-h per month or $1.08 worth per month.
-Multiply that by the number of devices in your home and it can become something you would rather not just toss.
+Using a dime per kilowatt-hour estimate, a 15 W trickle wastes 15 x 1000 x 720 = 10.8 kW-h or $1.08 per month.
+If you multiply that by the number of devices in your house, you might not want to just throw it away.

-We shall have new regulations in various parts of the world requiring new devices to use less than one Watt while in stand-by.
-That's better.
+Various parts of the world will have new regulations requiring new devices to use less than one Watt in standby.
+Okay, that's better.

 What are the environmental and climate implications of electrical power usage?
 Here are some insights.